ldaniel/for-fun-elegant-code-maker/README.md

-Engine able to make the code really elegant.
+Engine able to make any code really stay elegant.